- Why home birth?

 In the past, debates over the safety of home and hospital birth have been confused by inaccurate statistics.
 Often, outcomes for births out of hospital included unplanned as well as planned home births.
 For example, the birth of a very premature baby on the way to the hospital would be counted as a home birth.
-Similarly, if a woman had concealed her pregnancy, received no prenatal care, and gave birth alone – that would be counted as a home birth for statistical purposes.
-The outcome is often poor in cases like these, but it has little relevance to the safety of planned home birth, with a midwife in attendance, for women with normal, healthy pregnancies.
+Similarly, if someone had concealed their pregnancy, received no prenatal care, and gave birth alone – that would be counted as a home birth for statistical purposes.
+The outcome is often poor in cases like these, but it has little relevance to the safety of planned home birth, with a midwife in attendance, for people with normal, healthy pregnancies.

 - Roughly half the risk of having a cesarean section

 - Roughly half the risk of an assisted delivery; i.e. forceps or vacuum